KwaiVGI/LivePortrait/readme.md

 ```

 #### Fast hands-on (animals) 🐱🐶
-Animals mode is ONLY tested on Linux with NVIDIA GPU.
+Animals mode is ONLY tested on Linux and Windows with NVIDIA GPU.

 You need to build an OP named `MultiScaleDeformableAttention` first, which is used by [X-Pose](https://github.com/IDEA-Research/X-Pose), a general keypoint detection framework.
 ```bash